 'Should any club field a team which includes an ineligible player(s) then that team shall have all the points awarded for the match deducted, and the club may also be fined up to a maximum of £50.
-Should their opponents in that match lose or draw the game, the non offending team will be awarded the highest number of points awarded to any team in the same division on that day.
+Should their opponents in that match lose or draw the game, the non-offending team will be awarded the highest number of points awarded to any team in the same division on that day.
 Should the maximum number of points awarded be for a drawn game, or should there be no other completed fixtures in that division on that day, then the non-offending team will be awarded 25 points.
-At the same time the ineligible player(s) concerned could also face disciplinary action if it is shown that he/she was a willing party to any deliberate deception.
+At the same time the ineligible player(s) and the Club concerned could also face disciplinary action if it is shown that he/she and or the C;ub was a willing party to any deliberate deception.
 This could include further points deduction for the club.

-This means that the County Squad and Area Squad players, both boys and girls, are able to play Open Age Group Cricket if they are in an U12 Age group and are a minimum of 11 years old on the 1st September in the year preceding the season.
-District and Club players who are not in a County or Area squad must wait until they reach the U13 Age group i.e. 12 years old and in School year 8 on the 1st September of the preceding year, prior to being able to play in any Open Age Cricket.
-Again written parental consent is required for these players.
+This means that the County Squad and Area Squad players, both boys and girls, are able to play Open Age Group Cricket if they are in an U12 age group and are a minimum of 11 years old on the 1st September in the year preceding the season.
+District and Club players who are not in a County or Area squad must wait until they reach the U13 age group i.e. 12 years old on the 1st September of the preceding year, before being able to play in any Open Age Cricket.
+As before written parental consent is required for these players.

 6g) Exceptions to the above

-In the lowest division, the league shall allow bona fide registered players of a Pembroke CCC affiliated club to play on permit from another Pembroke CCC affiliated club.
+In the lowest division, the league shall allow bona-fide registered players of a Pembroke County Cricket League affiliated club to play on permit from another Pembroke County Cricket League affiliated club.
 This shall be permitted only where both of the following conditions are met:

-- The club using the named player(s) on permit has sent a letter or email to the registration Secretary confirming that without the use of the permitted player(s) they would not have been able to field 11 players.
+- The club using the named player(s) on permit has sent a letter or email to the Player Registration Officer confirming that without the use of the permitted player(s) they would not have been able to field 11 players.
 This letter or email shall be received not later than 5pm on the Wednesday following the match.

-- The club at which the player is a bona fide member has also sent a letter or email to the Registration Secretary confirming that the player(s) in question could not have been accommodated in their match day squad(s) on the day in question.
+- The club at which the player is a bone-fide member has also sent a letter or email to the Player Registration Officer confirming that the player(s) in question could not have been accommodated in their match day squad(s) on the day in question.
 This letter or email shall be received not later than 5pm on the Wednesday following the match.

-For clarity, should the above conditions not be met, then the rules dealing with the playing of an ineligible player shall be followed by the league Secretary.
+For further clarity, should the above conditions not be met, then the rules dealing with the playing of an ineligible player shall be followed by the League Secretary.

-rules: The Executive Committee of the Pembroke County Cricket Club will consider the playing position of players not included in a) above, and provided full details are advised in writing regarding the employment and residential qualifications of the player concerned, permission may be granted.
+The Executive Committee of the Pembroke County Cricket Club will consider the playing position of players not included in any of the above, and provided full details are advised in writing, permission may be granted.